-&lt;sup>6 A tri-vector is a directed volume element.
+6 A tri-vector is a directed volume element.

-&lt;sup>7 As in both the conventional and the mathematical sense of 'derivative.'
+7 As in both the literal and mathematical sense of 'derivative.'
 Taking a linear derivative changes the number of dimensions by one, for example projecting a 4-dimensional reality onto 3 specific dimensions, depending on which derivative is taken.
 Similarly, integrating can also change the dimension.